NETSetup flash-mikrotik command flashes a stock MikroTik device into a single-box router

 5. Upload

-• User hardcoded as admin@ in netbase library.
+• User hardcoded as admin@ (matches the netbase convention).

 • Result inspected by ContainsPuttyError (markers: FATAL ERROR, Network error, Access denied, Configured password was not accepted, !trap, Bad command, syntax error, …).
 Wrapped in try/catch → ExtractCommandOutcome unwraps AggregateException.InnerException.MessageExitWithAuthHint surfaces "the --admin-password you passed is NOT the current admin password" on auth failure.